Why test furniture for flammability?

 Fillings used in mattresses, divans and bed bases (when upholstered) also fall within the scope of the regulations, as do scatter cushions, pillows and covers.

 The regulations cover a number of issues including:

 Mattresses, divans and bed bases

-Mattresses, divans and bed bases as a final item do not fall within the UK Furniture and Furnishings Regulations, but it is recommended that they are tested to comply with the relevant standard, BS 7177, to demonstrate the product is safe in accordance with the General Product Safety Regulations 2005.
+Mattresses, divans and bed bases as a final item do not fall within the UK Furniture and Furnishings Regulations, but it is recommended that they are tested to comply with the relevant standard, BS 7177, to demonstrate the product meets the requirement of the General Product Safety Regulations 2005.